This is for guidance purposes only, so don’t take it as legal advice.

 Testing and deployment

-Technology lock-in happens when previous decisions regarding technology limit future decisions, possibly so that only one real choice exists.
+Technology lock-in happens when your previous decisions limit future decisions, possibly leaving you with only 1 option.

-For example, if you select a database that only runs on one operating system you have no choice about the operating system you will use.
-If the costs of that operating system jump you have no simple way of reducing that cost quickly or cheaply.
+For example, if you select a database that runs on only 1 operating system, you have no choice about the operating system you’ll use.
+If the costs of that operating system jump, you have no simple way of reducing that cost quickly or cheaply.